atreyasha/mv-temporal-rgan/src/README.md

 Upon running this script, three prompts will appear sequentially.

-1. The first requests for initiliazing a pre-commit git hook to keep python dependencies in `requirements.txt` up-to-date.
+1. The first requests initiliazing a pre-commit git hook to keep python dependencies in `requirements.txt` up-to-date.

-2. The next prompt asks if the user wants to download and unzip the LFWcrop greyscale faces
+2. The next prompt requests if the user wants to download and unzip the LFWcrop greyscale faces

 3. The final prompt requests if the user wants to downsample the native LFWcrop greyscale faces from 64x64 to 28x28, such that it can be easier to run unit tests.